jcmoyer/Sekaiju/README.md

 This repository differs from upstream in that it aims to provide an easy way to build Sekaiju and its dependencies and to produce a distribution.

+The `upstream` branch is a mirror of upstream without MSVC projects, docs, or binaries.
+The sources are unmodified and this branch uses cmake to build instead.

+The `master` branch additionally includes the following QOL features:

+- Ctrl+Up/Down transposes selected notes by an octave

 # Building

 Requires MSVC, MFC, ATL, and cmake.